 If the name of the new model conflicts with the name of an existing service already added via AddService, it throws a DuplicateName exception as per DuplicateName.h in [SMP_FILES].

-1 The container for the models has no upper limit and thus the ContainerFull exception will never be thrown.
+1 The container for the models has no upper limit and thus the ContainerFull exception is never thrown.

-2 The method will never throw the InvalidObjectType exception, as it gets a component implementing the IModel interface.
+2 The method never throws the InvalidObjectType exception, as it gets a component implementing the IModel interface.

 ECSS-E-ST-40-07_1440229

-The ISimulator AddService method shall add a user-defined service to the services collection, with the following argument and behaviour:
+The ISimulator AddService method shall add a user-defined service to the Services container, with the following argument and behaviour:

 Argument: